the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 * see how the Snapshot tests fail once you change your component implementation
   * either accept or deny the snapshot change
-* keep your snapshots tests up to date when the implementation changes in future chapters
+* keep your snapshots tests up to date when the implementation changes in next chapters
 * read more about [Jest in React](https://facebook.github.io/jest/docs/tutorial-react.html)
-* read more about ES6 [export](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/export) and [import](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/import)

 ## Unit Tests with Enzyme